In this article:

 - Aureobasidium pullulans

-The most common way that mold can have a negative impact on your health is the propensity it has to cause allergic reactions and respiratory system infections like lung and sinus infections.
-While most symptoms caused by mold are non-life-threatening, some types of mold can cause more serious conditions in certain people, making it especially important to deal with and prevent mold growth.
+The most common way mold can hurt your health is its propensity to cause allergic reactions and respiratory system infections like lung and sinus infections.
+While most symptoms caused by mold are non-life-threatening, some types can cause more serious conditions in certain people, making it especially important to deal with and prevent mold growth.

 Sneezing, runny nose, and itchy eyes are common reactions to mold exposure.
 Most of these are mild, hay-fever-like symptoms but can escalate to higher severity if people that are asthmatic or have other respiratory tract conditions are exposed to mold consistently.
 If you’re cleaning up a patch of mold on your own, make sure you’re wearing an N-95 mask and goggles with no vents so that you don’t breathe in any spores and they can’t get in your eyes.